Racism in Quebec: Residential schools in Quebec in the 19th and 20th centuries

 With the aim of civilizing and Christianizing the Indigenous populations, the English Federal Liberal Party of Canada developed a system of 'industrial schools' in the 19th century that combined academic studies with "more practical matters."
 Schools for Indigenous peoples began to emerge in the 1840s.

 From 1879, these schools followed the model of the Carlisle Indian School in Pennsylvania, whose motto was: "Kill the Indian, save the man."
 English Canadians believed that the most effective weapon to "kill the Indian" in them was to remove children from their villages, hence Indigenous children were taken away from their homes, parents, families, friends, and communities.

-The Indian Act of 1876 granted the federal government responsibility for Indigenous education, and by 1910, residential schools had become the primary strategy for Indigenous education; the government provided funding to religious groups such as the Catholic, Anglican, United Church, and Presbyterian churches for Indigenous education.
+The Indian Act of 1876 granted the federal government responsibility for Indigenous education, and by 1910, residential schools had become the primary strategy for Indigenous education; the government provided funding to religious groups such as the Catholic, Anglican, the United Church of Canada, and Presbyterian churches for Indigenous education.
 By 1920, attendance for Indigenous people became mandatory, and there were 74 residential schools operating across the country, with only 3 French Catholic residential schools on the territory of Quebec across all time.
 About 150,000 children, equivalent to 30% of the indigenous child population, were forced to attend these schools throughout Canada.

-Following the ideas of Sifton and others like him, the academic aims of these schools were "simplified."
+Following the ideas of Clifford Sifton and others like him, the academic aims of these schools were "simplified."
 As Duncan Campbell Scott stated at the time, they didn't want the students to "become too clever": "With this end in view, the curriculum in residential schools has been simplified and the practical instruction given is such as may be immediately of use to the pupil when he returns to the reserve after leaving school."

 Government funding was often insufficient, and schools often operated as "self-sufficient businesses," where 'student workers' were pulled from classes to do laundry, heat the building, or perform agricultural work.
 Dormitories were frequently poorly heated and crowded, and the food was not adequately nutritious.
 A 1907 report, commissioned by Indigenous Affairs, found that 15 prairie schools had a mortality rate of 24%.
 A Deputy Superintendent of Indigenous Affairs at the time commented: "It is quite within the mark to say that fifty percent of the children who passed through these schools did not benefit from the education which they had received therein."
-While the mortality rate decreased in later years, death continued to be a part of the residential school tradition.
+While the mortality rate decreased in later years, death continued to be a part of the experience of residential school.
 The author of that report to the BNA, Dr. PH Bryce, was later removed and in 1922 published a pamphlet that nearly labeled the government's indifference to the conditions of the Indigenous in schools as "homicide".